eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ## Overview

-In this tutorial, you will learn how to boostrap a new Antelope-based blockchain and get familiar with the steps involved in its deployment.
+In this tutorial, you will learn how to boostrap a new EOS blockchain and get familiar with the steps involved in its deployment.
 You will start your boot node, load the system contracts, and then add multiple block producers to extend your single node blockchain into a multi node network.
 Finally, you will perform some node operator tasks on your new blockchain.

 ## Audience
 This tutorial is useful for any node operator or blockchain developer who wants to understand how a multi node blockchain can be set up and launched.
 Although a typical blockchain will consist of multiple remote nodes, the commands to set up each node are to be performed in a similar fashion at each remote location.